jcdavid21/harvest_prediction/README.md

 📈 Make Predictions
 Once the model is trained:

-Proceed to the "Prediction" section
+Navigate to the "Prediction" section

+Enter new input values

-Input new data and get real-time predictions with visual outputs
+Get real-time predictions along with visual results

 🧠 Tech Stack
 Python